Using SecureMarker for end-to-end on-screen marking

 For more information on the other quality control features available, read Quality Control.

-After you have set up your exam’s quality control features, you can release an exam for marking in the Quality Control screen.
-In this screen, you also have the ability to suspend marking for specific items or all items in an exam.
-For more information, read Releasing an exam for marking in SecureMarker.
+After you have set up your test’s quality control features, you can release a test for marking in the Quality Control screen.
+In this screen, you also have the ability to suspend marking for specific items or all items in a test.
+For more information, read Releasing a test for marking in SecureMarker.

 7. Mark your candidates’ responses